oxheadalpha/nft-tutorial/packages/tznft/README.md

    The default configuration comes with two account aliases `bob` and `alice` that can be used for token minting and transferring.

+   The `bootstrap` command starts and initializes a sandbox.
+If you are using `testnet` or `mainnet` Tezos networks, `bootstrap` command has no effect and can be skipped.

 ### Create NFT Collection

 To create a new NFT collection (FA2 contract) we would follow the steps bellow: